Holy Week in the Philippines: Maundy Thursday

 The day's main observance is the last Mass before Easter: the Evening Mass of the Lord's Supper.
 Though not mandatory, the afternoon service customarily includes a re-enactment of the Washing of the Feet of the Twelve Apostles.
-The service ends abruptly with a somber procession of the Blessed Sacrament, which is brought to the church's Altar of Repose.
+The service ends abruptly with a sombre procession of the Blessed Sacrament, which is brought to the church's Altar of Repose.
 Churches remain open until midnight for those who want to venerate the Blessed Sacrament, or go to one of several priests on standby to confess their sins.